Unbiased Compression Saves Communication in Distributed Optimization: When and How Much?: Problem setup

 \subsection{Algorithm class}

-Similar to \cite{he2023lower}, this paper considers a class of algorithms specified by Definition \ref{def:unidirect-alg}. \begin{definition}[\sc Algorithm class] Given compressors $\{C_i\}_{i=1}^n$, we let $\cA_{\{C_i\}_{i=1}^n}$ denote the set of all centralized, synchronous, linear-spanning algorithms admitting compression in which compressor $C_i$, $\forall\,1\leq i\leq n$, is applied for the messages sent by worker $i$ to the server. \end{definition} For any algorithm $A\in \cA_{\{C_i\}_{i=1}^n}$, we define $\hat{x}^{k}$ and $x_i^{k}$ as the output of the server and worker $i$ respectively, after $k$ communication rounds.
-The ``linear-spanning'' property in Definition \ref{def:unidirect-alg} requires that each local output $x_i^{k}$ lies within the linear manifold spanned by the local gradients and received messages at worker $i$.
-Detailed explanations can be found in Appendix \ref{app:lower}.
+Similar to \cite{he2023lower}, we consider centralized and synchronous algorithms in which first, every worker is allowed to communicate only directly with a central server but not between one another; second, all iterations/communications are synchronized, meaning that all workers start each of their iterations simultaneously.
+We further require algorithms to satisfy the so-called ``linear-spanning'' property, which appears in \cite{carmon2020lower,Carmon2021LowerBF,Huang2022LowerBA,he2023lower} (see formal definition in Appendix \ref{app:lower}).
+Intuitively, this property requires each local model $x_i^{k}$ to lie in the linear manifold spanned by the local gradients and the received messages at worker $i$.
 The linear-spanning property is satisfied by all algorithms in Table \ref{tab:unbiased} as well as most first-order methods \cite{Nesterov1983AMF,Kingma2015AdamAM,Huang2021Improved,Zeiler2012ADADELTAAA}.

+Formally, this paper considers a class of algorithms specified by Definition \ref{def:unidirect-alg}. \begin{definition}[\sc Algorithm class] Given compressors $\{C_i\}_{i=1}^n$, we let $\cA_{\{C_i\}_{i=1}^n}$ denote the set of all centralized, synchronous, linear-spanning algorithms admitting compression in which compressor $C_i$, $\forall\,1\leq i\leq n$, is applied for the messages sent by worker $i$ to the server. \end{definition} For any algorithm $A\in \cA_{\{C_i\}_{i=1}^n}$, we define $\hat{x}^{k}$ and $x_i^{k}$ as the output of the server and worker $i$ respectively, after $k$ communication rounds.